divyamanand/med-flow-insights/README.md

 #    Build Command:    npm run build
 #    Output Directory: dist

-# 3. Set environment variables in Vercel (same as .env values, e.g. VITE_API_BASE_URL)
+# 3. Set environment variables in Vercel
+#    Production suggestion: VITE_API_BASE_URL=/api
+#    (Axios auto-switches to /api on HTTPS if an http:// base is provided.)

 # 4. Trigger deploy; visit any route like /patients or /staff directly
 ```

-If you see 404s after deployment, confirm:
+If you see 404s or mixed-content errors after deployment, confirm:
 - `vercel.json` is at repository root.
 - Build output contains `dist/index.html`.
 - No conflicting `public/` directory overriding routes.
+- API requests use `/api/...` (network tab) and are being rewritten.

 To add headers or additional rewrites, extend `vercel.json` accordingly.